 WordPress Has a Massive Knowledge Bank

-Because WordPress is the world’s most popular CMS, it has a vast support community.
+The ups and downs of working with WordPress include the fact it is such a do-it-yourself type of software.
+However, because WordPress is the world’s most popular CMS, it has a vast support community.
 WordPress.org has its own support page where both beginners and advanced users can find a variety of helpful resources.
 In addition, a number of websites, blogs, forums, and social media groups focus on helping all WordPress users get the most out of their websites.
+With a simple Google search you can find most everything you need to keep going.
+Although, it should be noted that there's easier and more inclusive options out there.

 Is WordPress really free?